Source: Cruise Junkie dot Com

 Mercury From a passenger onboard after two cruises with illness outbreaks:

-We left San Diego on 03/27 - 4/07 cruise to the Mexican Riviera.
-Embarkation was slightly delayed so the ship could be completely sanitized as 5% of the pax on previous cruise reported symptoms of GI illness.
-We were told that some sanitizing efforts would be ongoing while the ship cruised.
+some sanitizing efforts would be ongoing while the ship cruised.
 The reality was this: On day three they began spraying every surface with chlorine bleach around the clock.
 Doors, walls, hand rails, chairs, tables, desks, mirrors, elevators both inside and outside.
 Literally everything.
 We left the ship in Acapulco on Sunday (April 2) because the living conditions were unbearable.
 Walls were running with chlorine, clothes were being ruined, breathing was difficult, eyes and mucus membranes irritated from exposure to the fumes.
 Many pax were annoyed and angry but I guess my tolerance is far less than theirs.
 Celebrity agreed to pay for a flight home from Acapulco.
-Passengers remaining onboard were told Tuesday night (April 4) that they would
+Passengers remaining onboard were told Tuesday night (April 4) that they would receive a 25 percent refund of the amount paid for this sailing, and a 25 percent credit for a future Celebrity cruise (based on the amount paid for this sailing).

 "Cost" of sanitization